MaisamV/telemafia/blueprints/08_telegram_presentation.md

     3. Uses `h.bot.Edit()` to update the message in Telegram with the content returned by `book.GetMessage`.
     4. Handles errors (e.g., message not found, user blocked bot) and removes the message from tracking using `book.RemoveActiveMessage(chatID)` if necessary.
 *   **Message Preparation Functions (e.g., `room.PrepareRoomListMessage`, `game.PrepareAdminAssignmentMessage`):** Exported functions responsible for fetching current data and formatting message text/options.
 These are now passed into `tgutil.NewRefreshState` when a book is created (either globally in `NewBotHandler` or dynamically in `GetOrCreate...` methods).
+    *   **NEW:** `game.PrepareAdminAssignmentMessage`: Fetches game state and player selections from `InteractiveSelectionState` to format the admin's view during the Choose Card flow.
+    *   **NEW:** `game.PreparePlayerRoleSelectionMarkup`: Generates the inline keyboard for players during the Choose Card flow, marking taken roles.
+    *   **NEW:** `game.PrepareAssignRoleMessage`: Formats the private message sent to a user upon role assignment.
+If the `Role` has an `ImageID`, it sends a photo with the role information as a caption; otherwise, it sends a text message.

 ## 4. `handler/<module>/` (e.g., `handler/room/`, `handler/game/`)